-The Village's complete 2022 Financial Audited Statements, which were prepared by Grant Thornton LLP and received by Council on April 17, 2022, can be found in the Appendices of this report.
+The Village's complete 2024 Financial Audited Statements, which were prepared by Grant Thornton LLP and received by Council on May 5, 2025, can be found in the Appendices of this report.

-PROGRESS REPORT ON OBJECTIVES FOR 2021
+PROGRESS REPORT ON OBJECTIVES FOR 2024

-In 2022, the Village had several objectives it wished to achieve.
-The following chart summarizes the Village's position in reaching the objectives that were identified in the 2021 Annual Report.
+In 2024, the Village had several objectives it wished to achieve.
+The following chart summarizes the Village's position in reaching the objectives that were identified in the 2023 Annual Report.

-SERVICE OBJECTIVE STRATEGY PROGRESS Administration Staff Training To continue to provide staff with adequate training opportunities Staff educated to relevant standards.
-CAO Position secured until Sept.
-2023.
-Deputy Clerk/Treasurer hired.
-Admin Clerk hired.
+SERVICE OBJECTIVE STRATEGY PROGRESS Administration Staff Training To continue to provide staff with adequate train- ing opportunities Staff educated to relevant standards.
+CAO Position secured until June 2027.
+Staff continue to take training opportunities.
 Regional Governance and Co-operation Maintain strong relation- ships with neighbouring local governments to en- sure service efficiencies.
-Strong, sustainable local shared services General Administration To continue to review and update Village Bylaws and Policies Continued improvements to Village bylaws and policies, Asset Management To have a comprehensive asset management system.
-Completed asset management condition assessment, replacement priority and cost identification Availability of Broadband Continue to lobby senior levels of govt and CBT and strategize for broadband installation in Montrose No results to date Seniors Housing A seniors focused housing project is put forward for development.
+Strong, sustainable local shared services.
+On-going.
+General Administration To continue to review and update Village Bylaws and Policies Continued improvements to Village bylaws and pol- icies.
+Good Neighbor Bylaw adopted.
+Asset Management To have a comprehensive asset management system.
+Completed asset manage- ment condition assess- ment, replacement priority An Availability of Broadband Continue to lobby senior levels of govt and CBT and strategize for broad- band installation in Mont- rose No results to date Zoning Bylaw The Village develop a revised zoning bylaw New zoning bylaw adopted Seniors Housing A seniors housing project is put forward for development.
 No progress to date.
-Public Works Equipment Replacement To maintain operating efficiency of the Public Works equipment Continued to increase reserves for future equipment replacement Rooftop HVAC units at Village Office, Community Hall and Village Square replaced.
-Utilize FORTISBC energy program to assist with installation and costs Projects are being engineered with assistance from Fortis BC.
-CBT has granted the Village funds to replace the unit at the Village Square.
-Village fleet review Review the Village fleet and identify replacement needs.
-Plow truck loan secured truck ordered.
-Mighty Truck ordered.
-Pick-up truck ordered.
-Water Water Conservation To continue to practice water conservation.
-Village Water Conservation Plan updated.
+Public Works Equipment Replacement efficiency of the Public Continued to increase Works equipment replacement Rooftop HVAC units at Village Office, Communi- ty Hall and Village Square Utilize FORTISBC energy program to assist with installation and costs Projects completed.